 - Round patches of thin or bald areas.
 This type of hair loss looks like round, hairless patches on the scalp that typically starts with one or two patches and can develop into complete baldness.

 - Rapid hair loss.
 Stress affects every person differently.
-Extreme stress or shock to the body or emotions can result in a sudden loss of hair.
+Extreme stress, trauma, or shock to the body or emotions can result in a sudden loss of hair.
 You might notice bundles of hair coming out while you're in the shower or when you brush your hair.

 An Overview of Hair Loss Causes: Alopecia 101